impreet01/PerdictionNFL/README.md

 ## Deployment
 Deploy `api/worker.js` to Cloudflare Workers, editing the `REPO_USER`, `REPO_NAME`, and `BRANCH` constants to point at your fork.
 The Worker lists the `artifacts/` directory via the GitHub API and serves the newest available predictions when `season` or `week` is omitted, enabling the bundled `openapi.yaml` to power a Custom GPT Action or any HTTP client.

+## Handling large injury API responses

+Rotowire injury snapshots can exceed the default payload limits for GPT Actions when you request the full league in one call.
+The Worker now supports lightweight segmentation so automations can stay under the `ResponseTooLargeError` threshold:

+- Use the `/injuries` endpoint with query filters such as `?season=2025&week=6&team=BUF,KC` to restrict the response to one or more teams.
+- Combine `team` with `status` (for example `status=OUT,QUESTIONABLE`) to trim the payload to only the designations you care about.
+- Add `limit=<n>` after the filters if you only need a fixed number of rows.
+- The same filters work on `/injuries/current` for the freshest snapshot.

+The response echoes any applied filters so you can confirm what the Worker returned without diffing the payload manually.

 ## Validation & monitoring
 - `npm run train:multi` writes calibration bins and blend weights per week so you can chart drift over time.
 - `trainer/tests/backtest.js` replays recent weeks to ensure the ensemble beats its components and remains calibrated; run with `node trainer/tests/backtest.js` (optionally pass `SEASON`/`BACKTEST_WEEKS`).